Dear Dr. B,

 Sincerely, Mourning a Friendship

-I wish it wasn’t true but I have been through a similar situation, more than once, and because I know how it feels, my heart goes out to you in your pain.
+I wish it wasn’t true but I have been through a similar situation with a friend’s betrayal, more than once, and because I know how it feels, my heart goes out to you in your pain.

 We’re in good company.
 The very same thing has happened to some of the Biblical greats.
 David wrote of it in the Psalms: “Even my best friend, the one I trusted completely, the one who shared my food, has turned against me” (Psalm 41:9).
 Jeremiah also spoke of such pain.
 “Beware of your neighbor!
 Don’t even trust your brother!
 For brother takes advantage of brother, and friend slanders friend” (Jeremiah 9:4).
 “Even your brothers, members of your own family, have turned against you.
 They plot and raise complaints against you.
 Do not trust them, no matter how pleasantly they speak” (Jeremiah 12:6).